 Regression to Trend: Another Look at Long-Term Market Performance

-Quick take: At the end of May the inflation-adjusted S&P 500 index price was 169% above its long-term trend, down slightly from 170% above the previous month.
+Quick take: At the end of September the inflation-adjusted S&P 500 index price was 179% above its long-term trend, down from 180% above the previous month.

 About the only certainty in the stock market is that, over the long haul, overperformance turns into underperformance and vice versa.
 Is there a pattern to this movement?
 Let's apply some simple regression analysis (see footnote below) to the question.